curl/everything-curl/source/options.md

 ## Handling different build options

-The curl and libcurl source code have been carefully written to build and run on virtually every computer platform in existence.
+The curl and libcurl source code has been carefully written to build and run on virtually every computer platform in existence.
 This can only be done through hard work and by adhering to a few guidelines (and, of course, a fair amount of testing).